-The bible gives at least two distinctly different time periods with respect to how long between the Crucifixion and His ascension.
+The bible gives at four different time periods with respect to how long between the Crucifixion and the ascension.
 One of them has to be wrong.

 When did Jesus ascend into heaven?

 Now upon the first day of the week, very early in the morning, they came unto the sepulchre, bringing the spices which they had prepared, and certain others with them.
 And they found the stone rolled away from the sepulchre.

 And returned from the sepulchre, and told all these things unto the eleven, and to all the rest. …

 And, behold, two of them went that same day to a village called Emmaus….

 And they rose up the same hour, and returned to Jerusalem, and found the eleven gathered together….